- Cost of Attendance Budget

 You may view your student account activity via the ACES system.
 For more information on the ACES system, please review this list of ACES Frequently Asked Questions.

-Federal law governs allowable costs that may be included in the student expense budget.
+Federal law governs allowable costs that may be included in the Cost of Attendance Budget.
 The cost of attendance is an estimate of that student’s educational expenses for the period of enrollment.
 There are many expense items that some students might assume can be included in the student expense budget that are not permitted.
-Some of the most common items that are not included in the student expense budget are:
+Some of the most common items that are not included in the budget are:

 - automobile lease or purchase